brett-olsen/C64U-btn-HAT/README.md

 <br><br>
 **1) Enable I2C**<br>
-The PiicoDev buttons and display communicate over I2C, to enable I2CC on your Raspberry PI, either:
+The PiicoDev buttons and display communicate over I2C, to enable I2CC on your Raspberry PI SSH into your PI, then either:

 ```
 sudo raspi-config